scigaczewska/scigaczewska.github.io/README.md

 # About this project

-This is a web site designed by [Alex Gonzalez](https://twitter.com/aggurio) for TASka, Taller Alicja Scigaczewska.
+This is a web site designed by [Alex Gonzalez](https://twitter.com/aggurio).

 It is based on [Jekyll](http://jekyllrb.com), using [Poole](http://getpoole.com) and the Hyde template.

 The following are also used:

 - compass
-- zocial
 - Jekyll Asset Pipeline
 - jQuery
 - Pure.css